shawnakumar/ai_case_study/README.md

 | **Market Reach and Impact** | Open-source fosters wider adoption and community contributions, but enterprise applications might be limited. | Limited market reach due to closed access. | Strong presence in the artist and design community. | Focuses on specific creative use cases. | Larg user base but mostly for casual image generation. |
 | **Financial Performance** | Unclear financials, with reports of both substantial funding and potential financial losses. | Limited information available. | Relies on paid subscriptions. | Business model rapidly evolving | Relies on ad revenue. |

-# Business Impact
+## Business Impact
-*   StabilityAI core diffusion technology has led the industry on whats possible with text-to-image generation by acheiving high fidelity results.
+*   StabilityAI core diffusion technology has led the industry on what is possible with text-to-image generation by acheiving high fidelity results.
 This technology has the potential to disrupt various creative industries.
 * Financial Stability
     - StabilityAI has acheived what some have called Unicorn status but there are indications that they have experienced substanstial financial losses.
 In Nov 2023 there are repots that the CEO was being pressured to resign and company was looking for buyers.[6]
 * Market Reach